Gigabytes to megabytes conversion table

 How to use it

 Type a gigabyte value, read the megabytes.
 It updates live, no button.
 Keep the toggle on decimal (1000) for plans, downloads, and quotas.
 Switch to binary (1024) only if you’re matching an OS readout.
-The reference table shows common GB values both ways so the difference is visible at a glance.
+The conversion table above lists common GB values already worked out, so the difference is visible at a glance.
 Everything runs in your browser with the conversion factor built in, so nothing you enter gets uploaded, and it works offline once the page loads.

 Common questions